jagregory/abrash-black-book/index.md

     65. [Chapter 65—3-D Clipping and Other
         Thoughts](65-01.html#Heading1)
-        -   [Determining What’s Inside Your Field of View](65-01.html#Heading2)
+        -   [Determining What's Inside Your Field of View](65-01.html#Heading2)
         -   [3-D Clipping Basics](65-01.html#Heading3)
             -   [Intersecting a Line Segment with a